How To Measure ROI

 One of the biggest problems that entrepreneurs and small business owners face is coming to terms with making marketing investments in their businesses.

-Unfortunately, many of them tend to be shortsighted and look only at the initial outlay to develop, create and implement a marketing campaign.
+Unfortunately, many of them tend to be short-sighted and look only at the initial outlay to develop, create and implement a marketing campaign.

 But a marketing campaign, done right, is an investment in your business with the ultimate goal of increasing brand awareness, more prospects, more customers, and – ultimately – great PR and more profit.

-Just like any other investment, and investment in a marketing campaign needs to be measured and the results monitored and evaluated to ensure that your marketing budget is being appropriately allocated.
+Just like any other investment, an investment in a marketing campaign needs to be measured and the results monitored and evaluated to ensure that your marketing budget is being appropriately allocated.
 With proper monitoring and calculation of ROI, you can focus on those campaigns that deliver the best results, regardless of your product or service.
 Remember, not all marketing campaigns are created equal.

 When times get tough, the marketing budget is always the first to be slashed.
 This is completely counterintuitive, since marketing is an investment designed to produce revenue for your business.
 By learning to determine and measure your ROI on marketing campaigns, you can gain comfort that your marketing budget is not just some fluffy expense that you can throw away during times of economic difficulty.